Cheesecake

-Savoury cheesecakes

-Smoked salmon cheesecake is a savoury form, containing smoked salmon.
-It is most frequently served as an appetizer or a buffet item.
-Michael Portillo visited a family-run smokehouse on the Isle of Skye, Scotland during his Great British Railway Journeys series.
-After sampling their smoked salmon cheesecake he commented "you haven't lived till you've tasted this."

-A smoked salmon cheesecake was a prize-winning recipe in 1996 in Better Homes and Gardens' Prize Tested Recipe Contest.
-The recipe called for the use of Swiss cheese along with the more usual (for cheesecakes) Ricotta.

 History

 An ancient form of cheesecake may have been a popular dish in ancient Greece even prior to Romans' adoption of it with the conquest of Greece.
 The earliest attested mention of a cheesecake is by the Greek physician Aegimus (5th century BCE), who wrote a book on the art of making cheesecakes (πλακουντοποιικόν σύγγραμμα—plakountopoiikon sungramma).
 The earliest extant cheesecake recipes are found in Cato the Elder's De Agri Cultura, which includes recipes for three cakes for religious uses: libum, savillum and placenta.
 Of the three, placenta cake is the most like modern cheesecakes: having a crust that is separately prepared and baked.

 A more modern version called a sambocade, made with elderflower and rose water, is found in Forme of Cury, an English cookbook from 1390.
-On this basis, chef Heston Blumenthal has argued that cheesecake is an English invention.
+On this basis, the English chef Heston Blumenthal argues that cheesecake is an English invention.

-The modern cheesecake

 The English name cheesecake has been used only since the 15th century, and the cheesecake did not evolve into its modern form until somewhere around the 18th century.
 Europeans began removing yeast and adding beaten eggs to the cheesecake instead.
 With the overpowering yeast flavor gone, the result tasted more like a dessert treat.
 The early 19th-century cheesecake recipes in A New System of Domestic Cookery by Maria Rundell are made with cheese curd and fresh butter.
 One version is thickened with blanched almonds, eggs and cream, and the cakes may have included currants, brandy, raisin wine, nutmeg and orange flower water.

-Modern commercial American cream cheese was developed in 1872, when William Lawrence, from Chester, New York, while looking for a way to recreate the soft, French cheese Neufchâtel, accidentally came up with a way of making an "unripened cheese" that is heavier and creamier; other dairymen came up with similar creations independently.
+Modern commercial American cream cheese was developed in 1872, when William Lawrence, from Chester, New York, was searching for a way to recreate the soft, French cheese Neufchâtel.
+He discovered a way of making an "unripened cheese" that is heavier and creamier; other dairymen came up with similar creations independently.

 Modern cheesecake comes in two different types.
 Along with the baked cheesecake, some cheesecakes are made with uncooked cream cheese on a crumbled-cookie or graham cracker base.
 This type of cheesecake was invented in the United States.